README

 There's something missing, in between:

-A web page people can use, play around with, hack to be their own — without having to invent and redeploy a backend if they want to make a change to that page.
+A web page people can use, play around with, hack to be their own — without having to invent and redeploy a backend for it.

 why not build a full-stack web app instead?

-Coding up a malleable web page feels like writing a Google Doc.
+Coding a malleable web page is like writing a Google Doc.

 If you have a self-contained, interactive page, a malleable website is a great, lightweight alternative to a full-stack web app.